 - To allow efficient bulk publishing, the map services on the federated server use shared instances.

-- If the data store item accesses an enterprise geodatabase, each feature class or table that contains metadata will result in a feature layer that contains metadata.
+- If the data store item accesses an enterprise geodatabase, each feature class or table that contains metadata will result in a feature layer that contains metadata, such as the description and credits (attributions).

 Publish layers in bulk